Dive into a new topic with enthusiasm - applying Rosenshine's principles

 Brainstorm together, on a central screen

-2. Zoom in
+2. Zoom In

-With the learning technique Zoom in students get to focus on details, and on drawing conclusions.
+With the learning technique 'Zoom In' students get to focus on details, and on drawing conclusions.
 Each time students are offered small zoom-ins of a bigger picture, one by one, like the pieces of a puzzle.
-By and by, they are stimulated to ask relevant questions and draw their own conclusions, until the original image is revealed.
+Gradually, they are encouraged to ask relevant questions and draw their own conclusions until the original image is completely revealed.

-With this learning technique they experience how “thinking” is a living process, which changes and matures each time the brain is offered a new piece of information.
+With this learning technique they experience how 'thinking' is a living process, which changes and matures each time the brain is offered a new piece of information.

 Each new piece of the puzzle (image) is accompanied by a new question, such as: